luxfi/docs/docs/tooling/cli.md

 ### Subnet Configure

-LuxGo nodes support several different configuration files.
+Luxd nodes support several different configuration files.
 Subnets have their own Subnet config which applies to all chains/VMs in the Subnet.
 Each chain within the Subnet can have its own chain config.
 This command allows you to set both config files.